-The XXXX School of Anesthesia at California State University XXXX is the only DNP Nurse Anesthesia program to which I am applying, mainly because I see myself as already a member of the XXXX community.
-While in nursing school, I joined the volunteer team at XXXX in Irvine, beginning in the Emergency Department and later moving to the Operating Room when a position became available.
-I would spend time helping to turn over rooms in between patients, but for the last hour of my shift, I was allowed to watch a surgery.
-From the very beginning, my eyes were glued mostly to the CRNA in charge.
+The XXXX School of Anesthesia at California State University XXXX is the only DNP Nurse Anesthesia program I am applying to, mainly because I see myself already a member of the XXXX community.
+While in nursing school, I joined the volunteer team at XXXX in Irvine, beginning in the Emergency Department and moving to the Operating Room when a position became available.
+I would spend time helping to turn over rooms between patients, but I was allowed to watch surgery for the last hour of my shift.
+My eyes were glued to the CRNA in charge from the very beginning.
 I was also able to shadow several different CRNAs as an undergraduate student.

-I get goose bumps every time I think about my future as a CRNA, and especially beginning my studies at the Kaiser Permanente School of Anesthesia.
-I have spoken with many Kaiser/Fullerton CRNA students as well as current Kaiser Permanente CRNA employees who have graduated from your school.
-I know this program is the very best and I only want to attend the best.
-I have my sights set on distinguishing myself as a very highly competent, dedicated, and compassionate CRNA for the balance of my professional lifetime.
+Whenever I think about my future as a CRNA, I get goosebumps, especially beginning my studies at the XXXX School of Anesthesia.
+I have spoken with many Kaiser/Fullerton CRNA students and current XXXX CRNA employees who have graduated from your school.
+I know this program is the best, and I only want to attend the best.
+I have my sights set on distinguishing myself as a highly competent, dedicated, and compassionate CRNA for the balance of my professional life.
 I have spent time with anesthesiologists during many surgeries, especially organ harvesting.
 I am also a member of the Stroke Committee at my hospital.

-I first earned a degree in business but soon tired of the corporate world and began to long for the human contact, warmth, and passion of the health care professions and decided to become a nurse.
-A dedicated student, I finished my MSN this past March 2018 with a 4.0 grade point average - while working four 12-hour days each week in the ICU at XXXX Hospital because our unit was generally short-staffed.
-Excellent at time management, I am at my best in a highly stressful environment.
-Focused and goal-oriented, I understand the intensity and demanding nature of this program and I am fully prepared to dedicate everything to excel.
-I have a wonderful and highly supportive family complemented by an extended support system and I am in a position to give my very best to my studies towards the DNP in Nurse Anesthesia.
-I crave the skills, knowledge, professionalism, and passion of the CRNA, the enormously high level of responsibility and the autonomy - all appeal to me greatly.
+I first earned a degree in business but soon tired of the corporate world and began to long for the human contact, warmth, and passion of the health care profession and decided to become a nurse.
+As a dedicated student, I finished my MSN this past March 2018 with a 4.0 GPA - while working four 12-hour days each week in the ICU at XXXX Hospital because our unit was short-staffed.
+I am at my best in a very demanding environment.
+Focused and goal-oriented, I understand this program's power and challenging nature, and I am fully prepared to dedicate everything to excel.
+I have a wonderful and highly supportive family complemented by a comprehensive support system.
+Thus, I can give my best to my studies toward the DNP in Nurse Anesthesia.
+I crave the CRNA's skills, knowledge, professionalism, passion, enormously elevated level of responsibility, and autonomy - all appeal to me.
 I hope to graduate near the top of my class.

-Following my graduation from the DNP CRNA program, I hope to build a long and distinguished career not just as a CRNA, but as a CRNA with XXXX, My mom worked as a nurse at XXXX in Anaheim for almost 40 years and I hope to follow in her footsteps as a CRNA.
-I especially look forward to distinguishing myself in the future as a nurse preceptor since I currently enjoy this role immensely, orienting and instructing newly-hired nurses coming into our ICU.
+Following my graduation from the DNP CRNA Program, I hope to build a long and distinguished career not just as a CRNA but as a CRNA with XXXX, my mom worked as a nurse at XXXX in Anaheim for almost 40 years, and I hope to follow her as a CRNA.
+I especially look forward to distinguishing myself in the future as a nurse preceptor since I currently enjoy this role immensely, orienting and instructing newly hired nurses coming into our ICU.